10 Fantasy Adventures Worth Exploring

 Series: Wildwood Chronicles Book 1 of 3 – Complete

 Two children venture into a hidden forest filled with talking animals, ancient magic, and political intrigue.
-The atmosphere is whimsical and strange in the best way, with richly detailed settings.
+The atmosphere is whimsical and strange with richly detailed settings.
+Written for Middle Grade / Teen readers Heads Up: fantasy violence including gun use, animal death, alcohol use, LGBTQ+ character representation, and darker fairy-tale imagery reminiscent of original Grimm tales.

 Series: Standalone